Skip to main content

 AnalysisAI

-Pre-authentication denial of service in Parse Server (npm parse-server) lets a remote attacker who knows a publicly-known Parse Application ID pin a Node.js worker for seconds to minutes by sending a single crafted request with adversarial input in the X-Parse-Client-Version header or _ClientVersion JSON body field.
-The vulnerable client SDK version parser executes before session authentication and rate limiting on every /parse/* route, so a handful of concurrent requests can starve worker capacity. …
+Pre-authentication denial of service in Parse Server (versions <8.6.77 and 9.0.0 through 9.9.0) allows remote unauthenticated attackers who know a publicly-discoverable Parse Application ID to pin Node.js workers for seconds to minutes by sending a crafted X-Parse-Client-Version header or _ClientVersion JSON body field that triggers polynomial regex backtracking in the client SDK version parser.
+The parser runs before session authentication and rate limiting on every /parse/* request, so a handful of concurrent requests can saturate a worker fleet.
+No public exploit identified at time of analysis, EPSS sits at 0.16% (37th percentile), and the issue is not in CISA KEV.

 RemediationAI